 usually an opportunity to talk to the leader on a one to one basis during this time.

-St Mary’s completed a major refurbishment two years ago so that most rooms are single
+St Mary’s completed a major refurbishment in 2017 so that most rooms are single rooms and all

 If you would like to be added to the email list to be sent details of future Retreats